E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_wd/readme.rst

 _________________________

-The source code documentation can be generated automatically in ``./doc`` sub-directory, html and latex format, by executing the ``doxygen PIMwd_doxygen_settings`` command in the ./doc directory:
+The source code documentation can be generated automatically in ``./doc`` sub-directory, html and latex format, by executing the following command in the ``./doc`` directory:

 ::